survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 ```

 This technique can be valuable if you want to do further processing on stats although often the other solutions are enough.

+### `StatsWebpackPlugin` and `WebpackStatsPlugin`

+If you want to manage stats through a plugin, check out [stats-webpack-plugin](https://www.npmjs.com/package/stats-webpack-plugin).
+It gives you a bit more control over the output.
+You can use it to exclude certain dependencies from the output.

+[webpack-stats-plugin](https://www.npmjs.com/package/webpack-stats-plugin) is another option.
+It allows you to transform the data before outputting it.

 ## Available Analysis Tools